 The angels above wept like never before.

-The sequel, Son of a Hundred Maniacs, will be posted next week!
+The sequel, Son of a Hundred Maniacs, is now up!

 If you enjoyed the substance of this story please tell the world by following this blog, Liking, Sharing, leaving a positive comment below.